 As the warmer days approach, you might be thinking about getting a new, shorter cut to keep cool.
 If you’re worried about the language barrier, fret no more!
 In this article we’ll provide you with some useful phrases for when you’re getting a haircut in Japan.

-Before explaining the useful phrases, we’d like to recommend one barbershop in Japan.
-It’s frequently referred to as “1,000 yen cut (sen-en katto.
-For details, please talk to my friend Google)”.
+Before explaining the useful phrases, we’d like to recommend one type of barbershop in Japan.
+It’s frequently referred to as “1,000 yen cut (sen-en katto)”.
 In this shop (you can easily find them in some shopping streets or shopping centers), you can have your hair cut for just one 1,000 yen bill!
-Although shampoo is not included―the service includes just the cut and blow drying, if you are the type who just needs a simple haircut, it would be the perfectly suitable barber.
+Although shampoo is not included―the service includes just the cut so if you only need a quick cut, it’s perfect for you.
 No reservation is required, and besides the reasonable cost, you can be done within 10-15 minutes.
-This streamlined cutting time is also recommended for beginners to Japan― no high level Japanese conversation skill is required!
+This streamlined cutting time is also recommended for beginners to Japan― no high-level Japanese conversation skill is required!

-“Hair model” is also one of the inexpensive ways to cut your hair in Japan.
-You can search “Want hair model” adds on the Internet, or new beauticians/will-be beauticians (students in beautician school) often hunt passersby for their hair cutting practice.
+Being a “hair model” is also one of the inexpensive ways to cut your hair in Japan.
+You can search for ads on the Internet, or new beauticians (students in beautician school) often hunt passersby for their hair-cutting practice.
 They usually offer this service with extreme low prices or even completely free!
 In some cases, you can also get your hair shampooed or even permed.

 Well then, finally, let’s dive into the 10 useful Japanese phrases for getting a haircut.

 1. Showing a Photo or Clipping of Your Ideal Haircut